anttijuu/O3-chat-client/README.md

 The console UI in Eclipse may not work if debugging within Eclipse.
 In that case run the client from the command line.

+Windows Command prompt does not by default support UTF-8, so any special chars may end up not transferring properly.
+Prefer using VS Code terminal which does support UTF-8, or use a proper terminal app such as Terminus (Win/Linux/macOS) or iTerm (macOS).

 ## Preparing the client

 Since we are using a self signed certificate, you need to get the server's certificate to the client